 Approximately 230,000 women in the U.S. will be diagnosed with breast cancer this year.
-Experts agree that for most early-stage breast cancer (stage 0, 1, 2, or 3a), lumpectomy is just as safe as mastectomy, if the lumpectomy is followed by radiation treatment.1,2,3 In fact, a 2013 study indicates lumpectomy patients live longer than mastectomy patients.4 Half of the women that are eligible for lumpectomy, however, will undergo mastectomy instead.
+Experts agree that for most early-stage breast cancer (stage 0, 1, 2, or 3a), lumpectomy is just as safe as mastectomy, if the lumpectomy is followed by radiation treatment.[1,2,3] In fact, a 2013 study indicates lumpectomy patients live longer than mastectomy patients.
+Half of the women that are eligible for lumpectomy, however, will undergo mastectomy instead.
 Why remove the entire breast in a lumpectomy if it is just as effective to just remove the cancer and a “margin” of tissue around it?
 Why are so many women undergoing medically unnecessary mastectomies?
-At a 1990 Conference sponsored by the National Institutes of Health, experts agreed that since survival rates were the same, lumpectomy followed by radiation is the preferable treatment for most women with early-stage breast cancer.5 But even today, more than 32 years later, many women eligible for breast-conserving surgery are getting mastectomies.
+At a 1990 Conference sponsored by the National Institutes of Health, experts agreed that since survival rates were the same, lumpectomy followed by radiation is the preferable treatment for most women with early-stage breast cancer.
+But even today, almost 4 decades later, many women eligible for breast-conserving surgery are getting mastectomies.
 Studies have found that some women do not understand that lumpectomies are an equally safe option.

 More Mastectomies Related to Poverty, Doctors’ Preferences, Women’s Fear